Team-KAP/Aria/README.md

 # NetWeaver

-NetWeaver lets anyone build neural networks right from their browser.
-Add, remove, and tweak layers and generate TensorFlow Keras code on the fly.
+NetWeaver is an artificial neural network visualization tool that automatically generates code on-the-fly as users design their own networks.
+Users are able to add and remove layers, fine-tune more advanced hyperparameters, and modify aspects of the training process.
+While they configure the network to their liking, the page generates in real-time the code for the TensorFlow Keras library that will create that exact network.

 ![NetWeaver UI](https://i.imgur.com/7ouIJm6.png)